Qijie-Sun/SkiStays/README.md

 ## Potential Updates
 - Google Maps API integration to show locations and distances
-- Side by side comparison for lodging options
+- Side by side comparison for lodging options in addition to price comparison

 ## Contributors
 - Qijie Sun